toliaqat/xenon-wiki/Task-Service-Tutorial.md

 1. A client (user or another Xenon service) does a POST to the task factory service to create a task.
 The POST will include all parameters needed to describe the task.
 2. The task factory service creates the task service
 3. The task factory service will go through a series of steps.
+It models a finite state machine.
 For each step, it will:
   1. Make some action.
 In Xenon, this will generally be an asynchronous action that completes at some future time
-  2. When the action completes, update the state of the task service by doing a PATCH back to the service.
+  2. When the action completes, update the state of the task service by doing a PATCH back to itself.
   3. When the PATCH is processed, this process repeats with the next action

 The image below illustrates this pattern.
 Please note that in the diagram, the client only requests the state after it's completed, but it can request the state at any time.